(Looking For) The Heart of Abelian Polish Groups: Abstract

 \section{Abstract}

 We prove that the category $\mathcal{M}$ of abelian groups with a Polish cover introduced in collaboration with Bergfalk and Panagiotopoulos is the left heart of (the derived category of) the quasi-abelian category $\mathcal{ A}$ of abelian Polish groups in the sense of Beilinson--Bernstein--Deligne and Schneiders.
 Thus, $\mathcal{M}$ is an abelian category containing $ \mathcal{A}$ as a full subcategory such that the inclusion functor $\mathcal{ A}\rightarrow \mathcal{M}$ is exact and finitely continuous.
-Furthermore, $ \mathcal{M}$ is uniquely characterized up to equivalence by the following universal property: for every abelian category $\mathcal{B}$, a functor $ \mathcal{A}\rightarrow \mathcal{B}$ is exact and finitely continuous if and only if it extends to an exact (and necessarily finitely continuous) functor $\mathcal{M}\rightarrow \mathcal{B}$.
+Furthermore, $ \mathcal{M}$ is uniquely characterized up to equivalence by the following universal property: for every abelian category $\mathcal{B}$, a functor $ \mathcal{A}\rightarrow \mathcal{B}$ is exact and finitely continuous if and only if it extends to an exact and finitely continuous functor $\mathcal{M} \rightarrow \mathcal{B}$.
+In particular, this provides a description of the left heart of $\mathcal{A}$ as a concrete category.

-We provide similar descriptions of the left heart of the following categories: non-Archimedean abelian Polish groups; (non-Archimedean) Polish $ G$-modules, for a given Polish group or Polish ring $G$; Fr\'{e}chet spaces over $K$ for a given separable complete non-Archimedean valued field $K$.
+We provide similar descriptions of the left heart of a number of categories of algebraic structures endowed with a topology, including: non-Archimedean abelian Polish groups; locally compact abelian Polish groups; totally disconnected locally compact abelian Polish groups; Polish $R$-modules, for a given Polish group or Polish ring $R$; and separable Banach spaces and separable Fr\'{e}chet spaces over a separable complete non-Archimedean valued field.